nypublicradio/unettest/docs/config_document.rst

 * Essays One, Lydia Davis
 * The Autobiography of, Miles Davis

-NXR doesn't care about that.
-NXR is simply interested in testing the routes.
+``unettest`` doesn't care about that. ``unettest`` is simply interested in testing the routes.
 You can assume that your bookstore service is working and that if you did actually call it, it would return that.
 So we can define a ``service`` that looks like ``bookstore`` from the perspective of NGINX.

 .. code-block:: yaml